HMuraja/p5-book-review/README.md

 If the user has already signed up and are logged out from their account they can press *Sign In* button on the navigation menu and a sign in form will render.

 User needs to enter username and their password and click sign in.
-The form will be validated and an error message will display if the sign in isn't succesful.
+The form will be validated and an error message will display if the sign in isn't successful.

-On succesfull login user will be led to the home page, and navigation mneu will be updated dsiplaying the profile of the logged in user.
+On successful login user will be led to the home page, and navigation menu will be updated displaying the profile of the logged in user.

 <img src="readme/features/feature-signinpage-desktop.png" height="400px">
 <img src="readme/features/feature-signin-mobile.png" height="400px">